Roslyn Public Library

 Information & Technology

-The information on this page is the work of the Library Board.
-Members review policies and planning documents through their monthly meetings and annual planning retreats.
-Board members are appointed for 5 year terms and may serve a maximum of two terms.
+The information below is the work of many trustees, past and present.
+Trustees review policies and planning documents through their monthly meetings and annual planning retreats.
+Trustees are appointed for 5 year terms and may serve a maximum of two consecutive terms.

 We envision the Roslyn Public Library as a gateway to knowledge for Roslyn and the surrounding upper Kittitas County region.
 We provide a vibrant center for our community; a dynamic home for culture, imagination and inspiration; a gathering place for communication and engagement.
 We value Roslyn's unique living history.